-This will be of immense help to farmers who grow organic turmeric and ginger, among other things.
+This will be of immense help to farmers who grow organic turmeric and ginger, among other spices.
 Drying the rhizomes properly is a critical prerequisite for preservation and proper marketing.
-With the sun often playing hide and seek in the hills of this state, this solar dryer will be able to harness the solar rays quickly and efficiently to produce the drying effect that is so vital if the farmers have to sell their top quality organic produce in the market.
+With the sun often playing hide and seek in the hills of this state, this solar dryer will be able to harness the solar rays quickly and efficiently to produce the drying effect that is so vital for the farmers to sell quality products in the market.
 Zizira has been working with the farmers of Meghalaya to get the best out of their efforts, earning high value at low volumes.

 Here is where the story begins.
 In late January 2016, Zizira explorers were out exploring and arrived at Mawtneng village, Ri-Bhoi district.
-The majority of the farmers in this area grows ginger and turmeric.
+The majority of the farmers in this area grow ginger and turmeric.
 One of the post-harvest processes is the drying of the produce.
 Unless sliced and dried, farmers do not find buyers for a bulk of their harvest.
-At present, they dry on the ground.
+At present, they dry it on the ground.

 The typical subsistence farmers prefer selling their produce fresh from the field, for quick returns.
-However, when it comes to spices such as ginger and turmeric, the farmers are required to dry the produce before selling, to increase the shelf life and for better returns.
+However, when it comes to spices such as ginger and turmeric, the farmers are required to dry the produce before selling, to increase the shelf life and yield better returns.
 The challenges they face while drying are:

 This immediately connected with our purpose of bringing prosperity to the farmers of the state.
-So, a dryer might be the solution.
-Yes, there’s the electric drying, which surely reduces the labour.
-But that needs a large investment and recurring maintenance cost.
+So, we thought that a dryer might be the solution.
+Yes, there’s electric drying, which surely reduces the labour.
+But that requires a large investment and recurring maintenance cost.
 So we started to hunt for other options and that is when the idea of a solar dryer came up.
 Our CEO had helped us think on these lines by sharing with us his views:

-The secret to solar drying is heat and air flow.
+"The secret to solar drying is heat and air flow.
 The other would be the greenhouse effect.
 Oh and two more secrets - hot air rises and black polythene which serves as the floor, absorbs the heat from the sun.
 We can combine all these factors to create a solar food dryer.
 We want farmers to be able to make a solar dryer in one day.
-The first will take 10 hours but if we were to build another dryer it might take only 6 and a third might take only 4 hours?
-Ralph Budelman, CEO Chillibreeze
+The first will take 10 hours but if we were to build another dryer it might take only 6 and a third might take only 4 hours?"